sipb/dormdigest-backend/docs/dev_onboard.md

   * To see which ports are open, do: `sudo ufw status`
   * To open a specific port, do: `sudo ufw allow [port_num]`
-    * This step is necessary when adding any new services to DormDigest that listens on a specific port
+    * This step is necessary when adding any new services to DormDigest that listens on a specific port s
+## Miscellaneous pushing / pulling from servers

+* Pulling emails from mail scripts
+  * In the initial stages, we're saving all emails that errored out at `mail_scripts/saved` on the dormdigest locker.
+To retrieve it, first log into Athena and cd into a local directory (one owned by you) folder.
+Then do:
+    * `rsync -av /mit/dormdigest/mail_scripts/saved/ ./saved/`
+  * To copy it back to your computer, do something like:
+    * `scp -r kerb@athena.dialup.mit.edu:~/dormdigest/mail_scripts/saved/ ./test_emails/`
+* To run the frontend static files server, do:
+  * `http-server -S -C /etc/letsencrypt/live/dormdigest.xvm.mit.edu/fullchain.pem -K /etc/letsencrypt/live/dormdigest.xvm.mit.edu/privkey.pem -p 443 ./build -- & > server_log.txt`

 ## Deprecated Stuff